 With Picmonic, facts become pictures.
 We've taken what the science shows - image mnemonics work - but we've boosted the effectiveness by building and associating memorable characters, interesting audio stories, and built-in quizzing.

-For patients unresponsive to safer anti-hypertensive medications, minoxidil is indicated for the treatment of severe hypertension.
+For patients unresponsive to safer anti-hypertensive medications, oral minoxidil is indicated for the treatment of severe hypertension.
 Administered orally, the medication dilates arterioles to facilitate blood flow through the vasculature.
+It is only indicated for this if other antihypertensive agents have failed, according to ACC/AHA guidelines.
+It is never used as a first-line therapy due to its adverse effect profile.

-Arteriolar dilation causing blood pressure reduction triggers reflex tachycardia.
-As baroreceptors in the aortic arch and carotid sinus sense a decreased in blood pressure, the vasomotor center of the medulla tries to restore normal blood pressure by increasing heart rate and myocardial contractility.
+Arteriolar dilation, causing blood pressure reduction, triggers reflex tachycardia.
+As baroreceptors in the aortic arch and carotid sinus sense a decrease in blood pressure, the vasomotor center of the medulla tries to restore normal blood pressure by increasing heart rate and myocardial contractility.

 A significant percentage of patients taking minoxidil for at least 4 weeks develop hypertrichosis or excessive hair growth.
-The vasodilatory effects of minoxidil causes proliferation of epithelial cells at the base of the hair follicle.
-Hair growth beings on the face and progresses to arms, legs, and back.
+The vasodilatory effects of minoxidil cause proliferation of epithelial cells at the base of the hair follicle.
+Hair growth begins on the face and progresses to the arms, legs, and back.
 Hypertrichosis may be managed with shaving or using a depilatory.
 Since some patients are unable to tolerate the excessive hair growth, they refuse to continue taking minoxidil.

-Fluid retention caused by minoxidil may lead to fluid accumulation underneath the pericardium and develop pericardial effusion.
+Fluid retention caused by minoxidil may lead to fluid accumulation underneath the pericardium and the development of pericardial effusion.
 Although this condition is often asymptomatic, excessive fluid accumulation may compress the heart and lead to cardiac tamponade.
 Since this decreases cardiac performance, pericardiocentesis or surgical drainage is required to restore normal cardiac functioning.

 Rash may occur in patients prescribed minoxidil.
 Oral administration of minoxidil may cause Stevens-Johnson syndrome.
 This rare medical emergency is characterized by a painful red or purple rash and requires hospitalization.
 Topical administration of minoxidil may cause local irritation at the site of application.